 Containerized Boomi API Gateway Deployment with Docker

 Docker simplifies installation and improves portability of applications such as Boomi’s API Gateway.
-A Docker image bundles the software along with the files required to run that software including OS, libraries, system tools, etc. into a single package that can be easily installed consistently and confidently, especially when scripting Gateway provisioning as part of automated devops or CI/CD practice.
+A Docker image bundles the software along with the files required to run that software, including the OS, libraries, and system tools, into a single package that can be easily installed consistently and confidently, especially when scripting Gateway provisioning as part of automated DevOps or CI/CD practice.

 A Boomi Docker Gateway image includes:

-• A minimal Linux Alpine or Red Hat Universal Base Image (RHEL, UBI, and Alpine)
+A minimal base image (Linux Alpine or Red Hat Universal Base Image).

-To use the image, you must be familiar with Docker and you must know how to use Docker commands.
+To use the image, you must be familiar with Docker and Docker commands.
 Refer to the Docker website and the Docker Engine user guide.

-After installing your Gateway with Docker, you will configure and manage the Gateway through the Boomi platform user interface or API, like any other Gateway.
+After installing your Gateway with Docker, configure and manage it through the Boomi platform user interface or API, like any other Gateway.

 Prerequisites